|

 Bookmark:

-A marker used to make it easy to return to a favorite page on the World
+A marker used to make it easy to return to a favorite page on the

-on the bookmark to load the page.
+simply click on the bookmark to load the page.

 Chat:

-It's a real-time typed conversation with another person or group of persons.
+It's a real-time typed conversation with another person or group

 Flame: